-The Climate Law and Governance Working Paper Series is edited by Dr Marie-Claire Cordonier Segger (Affiliated Fellow, Lauterpacht Centre for International Law & Senior Director, CISDL), Dr Walid Ali (Regional Climate Change Specialist, UNDP) and Dr Robert Kibugi (Climate Change Programme Lead Counsel, CISDL), as a collaboration between the CISDL, the UNDP, the University of Cambridge and the University of Nairobi.
-For more information on the Working Paper Series and submitting a paper for peer review and publication see our blog post from the 16 September 2016.
+The Climate Law and Governance 2015/16 Working Paper Series was edited by Dr Marie-Claire Cordonier Segger (Affiliated Fellow, Lauterpacht Centre for International Law & Senior Director, CISDL), Dr Walid Ali (Regional Climate Change Specialist, UNDP) and Dr Robert Kibugi (Climate Change Programme Lead Counsel, CISDL), as a collaboration between the CISDL, the UNDP, the University of Cambridge and the University of Nairobi.

 Transparency Provisions in the Paris Agreement by Christopher Campbell-Duruflé (Canada), Karine Péloffy (Canada), Fabiano de Andrade Correa (Brazil), M. Hafijul Islam Khan (Bangladesh) & Erick J. Kassongo (DRC)

 One of the key principles on which the Paris Outcome relies to achieve the ultimate objective of the UNFCCC is transparency.
 The paper analyses the transparency provisions of the Paris Agreement and four different national case studies to highlight key legal and governance issues for implementation of the transparency provisions in domestic contexts – covering Bangladesh, Canada, Brazil, and the Democratic Republic of the Congo.